Heartland Black Chamber of Commerce

 We are here as your resource and your team behind the scenes helping you to connect, grow and promote commerce within and throughout the Black Business Community.

-ENCORE is Heartland Black Chamber of Commerce Initiative started in September 2020 to strategically assisted Black Businesses and Black Entrepreneurs re-open, re-establish or re-cover from business and revenue loss due to the economic effects of COVID-19.
+ENCORE is a Heartland Black Chamber of Commerce Initiative started in September 2020 to strategically assisted Black Businesses and Black Entrepreneurs re-open, re-establish or re-cover from business and revenue loss due to the economic effects of COVID-19.

 IN MISSOURI, IOWA, KANSAS, & NEBRASKA